NSmolianitski/Containers/README.md

 - the principle and functionality of STL containers
 - some things about templates and metaprogramming
 - a lot of new about Iterators and about C++ in general (since it was my first big project in this language)
+- some concepts about binary trees and, in particular, red-black tree

 ## Attention ❗
 This project is not perfect.
 I assume most of the bugs can be found in iterators.